Key takeaways

 How much does Ozempic cost?

 Medicare, however, is a different story.
 A 2003 law prohibits government-sponsored plans like Medicare from covering weight loss medication.
-“This was due to the fact that weight loss meds and obesity were considered cosmetic and not a chronic disease state back then,” says Jonathan Kaplan, MD, founder of Pacific Heights Plastic Surgery in San Francisco.
+“This was due to the fact that weight loss medications and obesity were considered cosmetic and not a chronic disease state back then,” says Jonathan Kaplan, MD, founder of Pacific Heights Plastic Surgery in San Francisco.
 “There is federal legislation with bipartisan support for obesity medication coverage, but it’s simply too expensive.”

 The $25 offer for Ozempic

-Insurance policies alone can provide significantly discounted prices, but Novo Nordisk may have an even better offer for insured patients.
-Recognizing the need for a more budget-friendly option, the manufacturer has introduced a discount card that can help patients with insurance get Ozempic for as little as $25 per month.
+Insurance policies alone can provide significantly discounted prices, but NovoCare through Novo Nordisk may have an even better offer for insured patients.
+Recognizing the need for a more budget-friendly option, the manufacturer has introduced a discount card that can help patients with commercial or private insurance get Ozempic for as little as $25 for a one-, two-, or three-month prescription for up to 48 months.

 Eligibility criteria for the Ozempic $25 coupon

 Additionally, applicants are ineligible if they’re enrolled in any state or federal program with prescription medication coverage.
 That includes Medicare, Medicaid, VA, DOD, and TRICARE coverage.
-The offer is only valid in the United States, it’s not transferable to another person, and it lasts for a maximum of 24 months.
+The offer is only valid in the United States, it’s not transferable to another person, and it lasts for a maximum of 48 months.
 The applicant is still responsible for all copayments and other fees issued by their health insurance policy.

 The application process itself is pretty simple.
 Go to the Ozempic website and click the button that says “Sign Up and Save.”
 Or, text BEGIN to 21848 to get started.

-The online form asks for standard information, like name, date of birth, and Zip code—but it also requests confirmation that you have a private insurance plan and that you’re not on any government-sponsored health plans (such as Medicare or TRICARE).
+The online form asks for standard information, like name, date of birth, and ZIP code—but it also requests confirmation that you have a private insurance plan and that you’re not on any government-sponsored health plans (such as Medicare or TRICARE).

 If Novo Nordisk approves the application, you can print, download, or email yourself an Ozempic savings card, which you’ll present to the pharmacist.
 Anyone who uses a mail-order pharmacy is eligible, too, although they’ll have to purchase the medication first and then apply for reimbursement by sending their proof of purchase and insurance plan information.